Makin-Things/platinum-weather-card/README.md

 # Overview

-This is a fully customisble weather card with a graphical configuration.
+This is a fully customisable weather card with a graphical configuration.
 It has been patterned after the original Dark-Sky animated weather card (https://github.com/iammexx/home-assistant-config/tree/master/ui/darksky), and a forked variant, the BOM Weather Card (https://github.com/DavidFW1960/bom-weather-card).
 The aim is that this card is usable by people everywhere and be able to deal with your sensors no matter what integration(s) provides them.
 To get the most from the card you may need to look at what various weather integrations provide in addition to the standard weather entity.

 ![Platinum Weather card](https://raw.githubusercontent.com/Makin-Things/platinum-weather-card/master/images/platinum-weather-card.png)